 Ideally, your arsenal of project planning tools will include some sort of collaborative work management platform that allows for centralized communication.
 But, you should also detail things like:

-- Does all project-related communication need to happen in that tool?
+- Does all project-related communication, including the development of a project plan, need to happen in that tool?
 Are there ever instances where emails or instant messages are ok?

 - Will you have a regularly scheduled status meeting?
 Who is expected to attend and present?